title: Data Science

 Me again, I’ll now walk through calculating the new first row of data.
 Note, we will use transpose so that the data fits matrix multiplication.

-You would again, look at the transpose of that, but it’s your new x1x_1 and x2x_2 values! 🥳
+You would again, look at the transpose of that, but it’s your new and values! 🥳

 I solved row 2 and compared to the book.
 Looks like that is how you do it.
 It amazingly produces a graph with what looks to be 0 correlation.
 I suppose here you could also then see how the new variables relate to your predictor and drop one if the correlation is low.